NYC bathtub refinishing

 Cash, Zelle, or personal check with no fees.
 Credit cards carry a 3% processing fee.

-Rent-ready in 24 hours.
-If you're flipping a unit between tenants, refinishing keeps the bathroom in service without scheduling a full renovation.
+Flipping a unit between tenants?
+Refinishing keeps the bathroom in service without scheduling a full renovation.

-No demolition, no plumbing, no dust in the hallway.
-We use containment and a vacuum-assisted sander during prep, and we leave the bathroom cleaner than we found it.
+No plumbing torn out, no dust in the hallway.
+We use containment and a vacuum-assisted sander during prep — and leave the bathroom cleaner than we found it.

-The material is low-VOC and solvent-free, so there's no harsh smell.
-You can stay in the apartment during the work, and the bathroom is back in use the next morning.
+No harsh smell, so you can stay in the apartment during the work.
+The bathroom is back in use the next morning.

 | Criteria | Traditional Spray-On Method | OUR METHOD Pour-On Application |